 Loading

 Well-established estimates used in the United States suggest that that on average every $1 invested in proactive efforts to reduce climate risk avoids at least $6 in in future costs to respond to such risks.
-For example, proactive investments that protect communities from wildfires not only protect our state’s residents but help reduce the long-term costs of wildfire recovery.
+For example, proactive investments that protect communities from wildfires not only protect California’s residents but help reduce the long-term costs of wildfire recovery.
 Proactive adaptation and resilience measures are sound economic and fiscal investments.